About The Festival

 Michael Alen-Buckley (chairman)

 Michael co-founded RAB Capital plc in 1999 and is Executive Chairman.
-He was a Director and Head of International Equity Sales at ABN-AMRO Hoare Govett from 1996 to 1998 and prior to that Director of Institutional Sales at Merrill Lynch (previously Smith New Court) from 1991 to 1996.
-Between 1987 and 1991 he was a Senior Executive for UK equity sales at James Capel & Co.
-He was a founding member of the Hedge Fund Working Group which evolved into the Hedge Fund Standards Board.
+He was a Director at ABN-AMRO Hoare Govett from 1996 to 1998 and prior to that held senior positions at Merrill Lynch, Smith New Court and James Capel.
 Michael is Chairman of the Blackwater Valley Opera Festival Board, a Founding Partner of the ARK Brunel Academy and a Patron of Irish Heritage which supports Irish musicians & Irish composers in Great Britain to a wide audience.
 He is also on the Board of the Irish Georgian Society.
 Michael is also a supporter of The Bush Theatre, Almeida Theatre, Donmar Warehouse plus Garsington and Glyndebourne operas.
-Michael has been a Lismore Music Festival, and now BVOF Board Member since 2017.
+Michael has been a BVOF Board Member since 2017.